 Also, at the April 29th meeting, the Commission discussed the possibility of leasing the vacant property between 4th and 5th Streets on the west side of the Boulevard, south of the Marriott Hotel.
 It is owned by the company that owns the Marriott.
-The owner proposes a 3 or 5-year lease with the City paying yearly the property taxes on the six lots that would be used for parking.
+The owner proposed a 3 or 5-year lease with the City paying yearly the property taxes on the six lots that would be used for parking.
 The taxes currently are over \$13,410.
 It would cost about \$100,000 to make the property suitable for 104 parking spaces.
 The Commission made no decision concerning the lease.

 The County Commission at its November 19, 2019, regular meeting decided not to adopt a parking management plan and the hourly fee.
-The City Commission will resume discussion of paid parking in the City at its March 2, 2020, meeting.
+The City Commission will resume discussion of paid parking in the City sometime in 2020.